apache/apisix-ingress-controller/docs/develop.md

 EOF
 ```

-Here we use the FQDN `httpbin.default.svc.cluster.local` as the `serviceName`, and the service port is 8080, change them if your `httpbin` service has different name, namespace or port.
+Here we use the FQDN `httpbin.default.svc.cluster.local` as the `serviceName`, and the service port is 8080, change them if your `httpbin` service has a different name, namespace or port.

 In addition, `ApisixRoute` also continues to support the definition with annotation, you can also define as below.